 On a general epistemological level, indicators come from a process of elaboration, namely of data, and aim to “indicate” (rather than prove) whether some programmatic situation is still relevant to be considered within a certain policy perspective or whether new situations have emerged that affect policy trajectories.
 As in the case of Ghana, the HIMD has primarily the duty to “fill”—rather than create—indicators; however, our interviews clearly stated that some margin of discretion over data selection always exist, especially when data are lacking.
 Also, discretion exists in the very use of indicators to produce reports and draw political attention on them.
 So for instance, one interviewee indicated that the Director General of the GHS can request specific data or indicators that do not fall into the HSTMDP, for instance as was apparently being done to inform the next HSMTDP of 2014–2018 (GHS-1).
 The discretion over data and indicators could also be seen in the way that particular pieces of data, or particular results of analysis, could be promoted by bureaucrats within the HIMD to influence policymakers.
 And indeed, the utilization of data might depend on the capacity of specific individuals (e.g., within the PPME) to get policymakers interested in those data—e.g., with examples of policy briefs, maps, and one-pager documents used for generating interest from the Director General of the GHS (GHS-1).

 The discretion in filling indicators with data is not a problem per se, nor is it about selecting specific indicators to promote political awareness over certain issues; on the contrary, discretion is a typical characteristics of technical agencies supposed to simplify very complex situations and enhance the quality and pace of policy decisions.
 However, discretion raises questions if it is exclusively driven by the bureaucracy in the absence of political engagement to use information in a way that reflects political priorities.
 As a general consideration, this is a technical problem of managerial accountability relationships, in which, in a typical principal-agent perspective, the “principal” should guide the “agent” in the implementation of policy objectives (Pratt and Zeckhauser 1985).
-In the case of Ghana, this consideration upgrades to an additional concern related to the fact that the production of indicators and the political values built into them will be used as a policy tool for negotiation (i.e., the Holistic Assessment Tool) during the Health Summit.
+In the case of Ghana, this consideration upgrades to an additional concern related to the fact that the production of indicators and the political values built into them will be used as a policy tool for negotiation (i.e., the Holistic Assessment tool) during the Health Summit.
 The holistic assessment of progress is indeed meant to be presented and discussed during the Health Summit and negotiated and agreed upon by the MoH and Partners at the immediately subsequent business meeting in April (Ghana Health Sector 2012, 20).
 Indeed, the outcome of the health sector assessment serves as the basis for discussing the Performance Assessment Framework (PAF) for Multi-Donor Budget Support during the business meeting following the Health Summit (Ghana Health Sector 2012).
-Therefore, the CMA sets the framework for both constructing evidence—by specifying how the olistic Assessment tool should be used—and deciding which evidence should be taken as relevant for future planning.
+Therefore, the CMA sets the framework for both constructing evidence—by specifying how the Holistic Assessment tool should be used—and deciding which evidence should be taken as relevant for future planning.